 Why It’s Done

 For vaginal seeding, your doctor places gauze swabs in your vagina during your C-section.
-As soon as your baby comes out, she’ll get rubbed with the swabs all over her face and body, including her eyes and mouth.
-The goal is to give your baby all the same bacteria that she would pass through during a vaginal birth.
+As soon as your baby comes out, they’ll get rubbed with the swabs all over their face and body, including their eyes and mouth.
+The goal is to give your baby all the same bacteria that they would pass through during a vaginal birth.

 Babies born by C-section are slightly more likely to have allergies, asthma, and other diseases.
 One possibility is that babies who don’t get exposed to the “good” bacteria that line the mother’s vagina miss out on a stronger immune system.
 Research suggests that C-section infants may have fewer kinds of gut bacteria, known as the microbiome, than babies who arrive through the birth canal.